 For accessing the on-chip registers it is necessary to write to the part.
 To change the channel from the default channel setting the user will be required to write to the part.
 To enable Serial Interface Mode 1 the user must also write to the part.
-Figure 34 and 35 outline flowcharts of how to configure the AD7858/AD7858L Serial Interface Modes 1 and 2 respectively.
+Figures 34 and 35 outline flowcharts of how to configure the AD7856 Serial Interface Modes 1 and 2 respectively.
 The continuous loops on all diagrams indicate the sequence for more than one conversion.

-The options of using a hardware (pulsing the \overline{CONVST} pin) or software (setting the CONVST bit to 1) conversion start, and reading/writing during or after conversion are shown in Figures 34 and 35.
-If the \overline{CONVST} pin is never used then it should be tied to DV{DD} permanently.
+The options of using a hardware (pulsing the $\overline{\text{CONVST}}$ pin) or software (setting the CONVST bit to 1) conversion start, and reading/writing during or after conversion are shown in Figures 34 and 35.
+If the $\overline{\text{CONVST}}$ pin is never used, it should be permanently tied to $DV{DD}$ .
 Where reference is made to the BUSY bit equal to a Logic 0, to indicate the end of conversion, the user in this case would poll the BUSY bit in the status register.